zerjens/fc4-framework/proposals/ep01-decouple-models-and-views/ep01-decouple-models-and-views.md

 Another way to put that might be to say that one can straightforwardly derive a Context diagram from a Container diagram, but the inverse is not true.
 Therefore the information in a Context diagram could be thought of as a subset of the information in its corresponding Container diagram; and part of what we’re trying to accomplish here is to avoid duplication of data that leads to fragmentation and drift.

+So let’s call such a view a _System view_.

 Here’s an example of a System view:

 ```yaml